Don't Hurt Me, My Healer!

 Don't Hurt Me, My Healer! (このヒーラー、めんどくさい, Kono Hīrā, Mendokusai) is a Japanese fantasy comedy manga series by Tannen ni Hakkō.
-It has been serialized online via Kadokawa's ComicWalker website since July 2019 and has been collected in nine tankōbon volumes.
+It has been serialized online via Kadokawa's ComicWalker website since July 2019 and has been collected in ten tankōbon volumes.
 An anime television series adaptation by Jumondou aired from April to June 2022.

 Plot

 In a fantasy world full of adventuring warriors battling monsters and villains, the heroes and their party members are usually supported by a healer.
 Alvin, a fully-armored adventurer trying to make a name for himself, meets a dark elf named Carla on his journey who claims to be a healer.
 However, her spells and her attitude seem to cause him more harm than good, and after she "accidentally" hits Alvin with a curse, the two are forced to travel together.